elle-concetta/Weather-Application/README.md

 # Weather Application
-Web application that displays the weather conditions and air quality index in Mumbai, India.
+Web application that displays the weather conditions and air quality index.

 Use the terminal commands to install the following:
 ```console